alexanderguzhva/milvus_gcc15_conan1/README.md

 Installs the most recent `zstd` version `1.5.7` with perf improvements.

+This script puts the package into a local conan cache.
+It is **expected** that conan fails for this script.
+Uncomment the commented lines to compile the package (which is unneeded, it will be compiled during the milvus build).

 ## Step 10.
 Setup thrift package

 Check `10_setup_package_thrift.sh`

 Installs thrift 0.22.0.
 Mostly, an experiment from myself whether it is trivial to upgrade packages.

+This script puts the package into a local conan cache.
+It is **expected** that conan fails for this script.
+Uncomment the commented lines to compile the package (which is unneeded, it will be compiled during the milvus build).

 ## Step 11.
 Setup yaml-cpp package